-For those that were unimpressed with the previous Mac Pro's design, the Mac Pro 2019’s design is far more industrial and modular.
-The Mac Pro's leanings are more traditional with the combination of brushed aluminum and heat sink holes festooning the outer shell, which unfortunately makes it look like an industrial cheese grater.
+Folks who were unimpressed with the older Mac Pro's design will be happy to know that Mac Pro 2019 has been crafted to be far more industrial and modular.
+The Mac Pro's leanings are more traditional with the combination of brushed aluminum and heat sink holes festooning the outer shell, which sadly makes it resemble an industrial cheese grater.

-It's brutal and says 'this is for working on, not for looking good.’
-However, it can be rack mounted, and you can screw wheels on the bottom to move it around an office or studio.
+It's brutal and send the message that 'this is for working on, not for looking good.’
+However, it’s somewhat portable as it is rack-mountable, and you can screw wheels on the bottom to move it around an office or studio.

-We'll get on to the performance of the new Mac Pro in a moment, but one thing that's worth mentioning about this new model is the amount of innards you can cram inside such a small space.
+We'll get to the performance of the new Mac Pro in just a moment, but one thing that's worth a mention about the new model is how much innards you can cram inside such a small space.

-In fact, one music producer told us that previously one would have had to use multiple machines to mix a score, whereas those three or four could now be squished into the body of Apple's Mac Pro 2019.
+In fact, one music producer told us that previously one would need to use multiple machines to mix a score, whereas those three or four could now be squished into the body of Apple's Mac Pro 2019.

-Apple has also furnished the Mac Pro 2019 with a unique cooling system, which maximizes airflow while keeping things quiet.
+Apple has also fitted the Mac Pro 2019 with a unique cooling system to maximize airflow while keeping the noise down.
 Even with the massive fans, this powerhouse will not distract you from your work.